 DAILY AND SEASONAL TIDBITS FROM AYURVEDA

-This post will be an ongoing document for sometime that shares general tidbits/suggestions that Ayurveda makes towards dinacarya(daily) and rtucarya(seasonal) healthcare and management.
+This post will be an ongoing document that shares general tidbits/suggestions that Ayurveda makes towards dinacarya(daily) and rtucarya(seasonal) healthcare and management.
 Please note that some daily practices may be omitted from the current list but can still be found in the original chapter if you are curious.
 The references used consist of the Asthanga Hrdayam by Srikanthamurthy and Bhavaprakasa of Bhavamisra.
 The original tidbit will be posted monthly in the newsletter.
 (Be sure to subscribe, if you haven’t already!)

-1. PrAtaruthAna= the healthy person (or to become healthier) should get up from bed during brAhma muhUrta (early morning sunrise) to protect his(her) life."
+1. Prataruthana= the healthy person (or to become healthier) should get up from bed during brAhma muhUrta (early morning sunrise) to protect his(her) life."
 The old adage “early to bed, early to rise, makes a person healthy, wealthy, and wise can relate to this Ayurvedic principle of daily practices that contribute towards health and well being.

 -AH Su 2/1,YR 1/496